Adeline Yen Mah: University

 Yen Mah left for the United Kingdom in August 1952, and studied medicine at the London Hospital Medical College, eventually graduating with an M.B.B.S. in 1960.
 Later, she obtained an M.R.C.P. from the Royal College of Physicians in 1962.
 Before the start of her career in the United States, she had a brief relationship with a man named Karl, and practised medicine in a Hong Kong hospital at the behest of her father, who refused to give her air fare when she expressed plans to move to America.
 She has stated in an interview with the South China Morning Post that her father wanted her to become an obstetrician in the belief that women wanted treatment only from a female doctor, but as she hated obstetrics she became an anaesthesiologist instead.
 Initially, Yen Mah pursued a career in medicine, including establishing a medical practice in California.
 However, after the success of her autobiography, Falling Leaves, she transitioned to writing full-time.
 She recalls that during her childhood, reading was her only escape.
 The characters in her book and the stories told to her by her teachers and friends inspired her to write her own novels.

 Later life

 On 13 May 1988, Yen Mah's father died.
-According to her autobiography Chinese Cinderella, her stepmother died in 1990.
+According to her autobiography Chinese Cinderella, her stepmother died on 9 September 1990.
 Her stepmother, Prosperi, refused to let Yen Mah and her biological siblings read her will until her own death.
 When the wills were read, Yen Mah had mysteriously been disinherited by Prosperi.

 Yen Mah is married to Robert Mah, a professor of microbiology at UCLA.
 They have a daughter, Ann, who is the author of five books, including the novel The Lost Vintage.
 Yen Mah also has a son from a previous marriage.